BingqingCheng/ASAP/README.md

 + numpy scipy scikit-learn ase dscribe

++ The FCHL19 representation requires code from the development brach of the QML package.
+Instructions on how to install the QML package can be found on https://www.qmlcode.org/installation.html.

 Add-Ons:
 + (for finding symmetries of crystals) spglib
 + (for annotation without overlaps) adjustText